th7mo/th7mo.com/to-do.md

-# To-Do

-This is an unordered, unstructured collection of things I still need to do.
-This To-Do list can never contain everything I need to do.
-I depend on [git](git.md) for version control.

 - Swapping the stuff from my closet and my bed-drawers.
 - Remove dependency on Google Photos for my media.
   I want a platform independent solution to store my media.